imccart/website/content/resources.md

 Academics are good at offering criticism, sometimes not so constructively, sometimes just wrong, sometimes mean, and sometimes wrong and mean at the same time.
 Follow some of these guides to make sure you don't fall in the latter category.

 - [The discussant's art](https://chrisblattman.com/2010/02/22/the-discussants-art/) by Chris Blattman
-- Writing referee reports, [one](http://marcfbellemare.com/wordpress/5542) by Marc Bellemare and [another](https://blog.academicsequitur.com/2019/06/30/how-to-write-a-good-referee-report/) by Tatyana Deryugina and [another](https://are.berkeley.edu/courses/ARE251/2004/assignments/RRGuidelines.pdf) by Elisabeth Sadoulet
+- Writing referee reports, [one](http://marcfbellemare.com/wordpress/5542) by Marc Bellemare and [another](https://blog.academicsequitur.com/2019/06/30/how-to-write-a-good-referee-report/) by Tatyana Deryugina and [another](https://are.berkeley.edu/courses/ARE251/2004/assignments/RRGuidelines.pdf) by Elisabeth Sadoulet and [another](https://pubs.aeaweb.org/doi/pdf/10.1257/jep.31.1.231) by Berk, Harvey, and Hirshleifer in the JEP
 - [How to be a great conference participant](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1332144) by Art Carden